Aster yellows: Environment

 Hardly any conditions directly affect the development of aster yellows, but a few indirect factors strongly influence the rate of transmission by the leafhopper.
-Conditions that favor movement and spread of the leafhopper and encourage feeding assist in the spread of the phytoplasma.
+Conditions that favor the movement and spread of the leafhopper and encourage feeding to assist in spreading the phytoplasma.

 Transcontinental migration begins in the spring when the prevailing winds and jet streams help carry the leafhoppers from their overwintering sites in the South to the Midwest.
 Upon arrival in the Midwest, they begin feeding.
 The leafhopper may have migrated into the region already carrying the phytoplasma, which it could have acquired from infected plants along the migration or while still in the South.
-The leafhopper could have also arrived not yet carrying the phytoplasma.
-If this is the case, it could feed on perennial weeds that are infected to acquire AYP.
+The leafhopper could have also arrived but did not yet carry the phytoplasma.
+If this is the case, it could feed on infected perennial weeds to acquire AYP.

 Weather conditions greatly influence leafhopper flight because they are poor flyers.
 Temperatures below 15 °C or rainfall temporarily halt their migration and delay the time of infection.
-The leafhoppers then feed all summer until they migrate back to their overwintering sites in the fall.
+The leafhoppers feed all summer until they migrate back to their overwintering sites in the fall.

-Weather conditions of the region also greatly influence leafhopper feeding patterns.
-If conditions are hot and dry plants do not appear as lush and nutrient-rich to the phloem-feeding leafhopper, whereas seasons with abundant rainfall allow the plants to have much more lush growth.
+Weather conditions in the region also greatly influence leafhopper feeding patterns.
+If conditions are hot and dry, plants do not appear as lush and nutrient-rich to the phloem-feeding leafhopper, whereas seasons with abundant rainfall allow the plants to grow much more luxuriant.
 This means that hot and dry conditions are less conducive to the spread of aster yellows than times of abundant rainfall.

 In the Western United States, no migration of the vector leafhoppers occurs.
-This allows for transmission of the phytoplasma year round.
+This allows for transmission of the phytoplasma year-round.

 Management

 Aster yellows phytoplasma is a difficult pathogen to control, given its wide host range.
 Over 300 plant species are susceptible to AYP.
 Currently, no cure for aster yellows is known.
-Infected plants and weeds should be removed to eliminate that source of the phytoplasma and minimize spread.
+Infected plants and weeds should be removed to eliminate the source of the phytoplasma and minimize spread.
 Unfortunately, this is the only control method that home gardeners have available.

 On an agricultural level, speaking specifically about carrots, some methods can be used to manage the leafhopper populations in an attempt to control AYP spread.
-The aster yellows index (AYI) can be used to determine when to apply chemical controls.
-The AYI equals the percentage of leafhopper population containing AYP multiplied by the number of leafhoppers present per 100 sweeps.
+The aster yellows index (AYI) can determine when to apply chemical controls.
+The AYI equals the percentage of the leafhopper population containing AYP multiplied by the number of leafhoppers present per 100 sweeps.
 The resulting number can determine when to apply insecticides based on how susceptible the crop or cultivar is to leafhopper feeding.
-For highly susceptible crops or cultivars, an AYI of 50 indicates the need for application, while for intermediate crops or cultivars the AYI is 75 and for crops or cultivars relatively resistant to economically harmful symptoms the AYI is 100.
+For highly susceptible crops or cultivars, an AYI of 50 indicates the need for application, while for intermediate crops or cultivars, the AYI is 75, and for crops or cultivars relatively resistant to economically harmful symptoms, the AYI is 100.